nilville/humor-bot/README.md

    - Use the generated URL to invite the bot to your server

 3. **Use the bot**:
-   - Type `!joke` in any channel where the bot has access
+   - Type `$joke` in any channel where the bot has access
    - The bot will respond with a random joke

 ## Bot Permissions